Joseph-Alp/Chem-308-Portfolio/Fourier.md

 A Fourier series represents any periodic function as a sum of sine and cosine functions with appropriate coefficients.
 Since the sinusoids each have a representative frequency a periodic function in time can be analyzed in terms of its frequency.
+Time (t) and wavenumber (ω) are related by the fourier transform and have units of seconds and inverse seconds.
 We have already discussed changing basis sets in previous sections; however, we have not yet discussed how to transform between position and momentum.
 This is possible through what is commonly referred to as the *Fourier transformation*.

 We can represent a state with either $\psi(x)$ or with $\phi(p)$ where